Jonas Vildmark Doer

 The Doer also have it’s own Facebook page where Doer-users share their experiences.
 Visit the page by clicking HERE.

-If you’re interested in attending a course learning more about knives, handling and maintenance; welcome to look at our trainings by clicking HERE.
+If you’re interested in attending a course learning more about knives, handling and maintenance; welcome to look at our courses by clicking HERE.